FrancescoDiCursi/bibtex-google-scholar/README.md

 Despite this, don't worry about time: the script is conceived to wait (up to 1 day circa) in points in which CAPTCHAs appear and to perform a bit slowler than humans (in order not to be blocked).

-Given this, if you need an instantaneous formatter, good luck in your search.
+Given this, if you need an instant aneous formatter, good luck in your search.